P3T2-Realty-Rogues/living-real/documentation/overview-readme.md

 When tenants login, they are directed to a dashboard page where they can see details about their property, review their lease agreement, and submit maintenance requests.

 Applicants, who won't have a login, can view the details of each property in the photo carousel.
-Clicking on a photo will display additional images of that specific property, as well as its associated details and amentities.
+Clicking on a photo will display additional images of that specific property, as well as its associated details and amenities.
 Potential tenants can submit an application with the application fee on desired properties.